moritzfelipe/aura/contracts/valeu-post/README.md

 ## Deploying with Remix

-1. Paste `AuraPost.sol` into a Remix workspace (enable the OpenZeppelin dependency via NPM import).
+1. Paste `ValeuPost.sol` into a Remix workspace (enable the OpenZeppelin dependency via NPM import).
 2. Compile with Solidity `0.8.27` (enable optimizer if desired).
-3. Switch Remix to the Sepolia network and deploy `AuraPost` (no constructor arguments).
+3. Switch Remix to the Sepolia network and deploy `ValeuPost` (no constructor arguments).
 4. Call `publish(tokenURI, contentHash)` using:
    - `tokenURI`: IPFS URI (e.g. `ipfs://Qm...`).
    - `contentHash`: 32-byte keccak hash of the post JSON (`0x` prefixed).